Frequently Asked Questions

-There is no cost to the student for the college credit earned through the program.
-High school students are taking high school elective classes within CTE programs which may be eligible for college credit.
-CTE College credit gives Nevada students a potential cost saving of approximately $500 per college course (course registration fees & books).
+There is no cost to the student for the college classes earned through the program.
+High school students are taking high school elective classes within CTE programs which may be eligible for college classes.
+CTE College credit gives Nevada students a potential cost saving of approximately $500 per college class (class registration fees & books).

 HOW AND WHEN TO APPLY?

-The CTE College Credit application process is available through csn.edu/CTE.
-High school students can apply in their junior or senior year if they are enrolled or have completed the third level course (e.g. Culinary Arts III).
+The CTE College Credit application process is available through csn.edu/cte-application.
+High school students can apply as early as their junior year if they are in the third level class (e.g. Culinary Arts III).
 Students do not need to wait for the assessment results to apply.
-Starting with the class of 2016, eligible students can apply for college credit within three (3) years of their high school graduation.
+All students have up to three (3) years from their high school graduation to apply.

 WHAT HAPPENS AFTER A STUDENT APPLIES FOR CTE COLLEGE CREDIT?

-A student who has met the CTE College Credit eligibility requirements will have the corresponding CSN college credit posted to their permanent CSN record, based on the date they applied.
-Students who apply by the spring deadline will have their college credit posted by the end of August and students who apply by the fall deadline will have their college credit posted by the end of December.
+A student who has met the CTE College Credit eligibility requirements will have the corresponding CSN college class posted to their permanent CSN record, based on the date they applied.
+Students who apply by the spring deadline will have their college class posted by the end of August and students who apply by the fall deadline will have their college class posted by the end of December.
 For exact application period dates and deadlines, please see the CTE College Credit Application page

 ATTENDING CSN AFTER EARNING CTE COLLEGE CREDIT

-Students should meet with a college academic advisor to determine how best to apply the college credits to their educational goals.
-If the college credit has not been posted to the student’s CSN records at the time of meeting with a college academic advisor, the student should notify them of the anticipated CSN college credit.
-If the student plans to attend CSN and needs their college credit confirmed in order to register for the subsequent college class, please contact the CTE College Credit Office.
+Students should meet with a college academic advisor to determine how best to apply the college classes to their educational goals.
+If the college class has not been posted to the student’s CSN records at the time of meeting with a college academic advisor, the student should notify them of the anticipated CSN college class(es).
+If the student plans to attend CSN and needs their college class confirmed in order to register for the subsequent college class, please contact the CTE College Credit Office.

 TRANSFERRING CTE COLLEGE CREDIT

 If a student plans to attend a college other than CSN, they will need to request official transcripts be sent to their college of choice.
-An official transcript request should only be submitted after the CTE College Credit is posted to a student’s CSN records.
+An official transcript request should only be submitted after the earned college class(es) is posted to a student’s CSN records.
 To get more information about obtaining official transcripts please visit TRANSCRIPT INFORMATION.

 HOW WILL CTE COLLEGE CREDIT BENEFIT A STUDENT?